keaganveness/se-technical-assessment/README.md

 You will need a Linux server (it can be bare metal/VM/cloud) running:

 * Ubuntu 22.04+
+* Minimum specs: 1 vCPU, 1GB RAM, 20GB disk
+* Recommended specs: 2 vCPUs, 2GB RAM, 20GB disk
 * Outbound internet access
 * Sudo privileges

-This deployment has been tested on an AWS Lightsail instance.
+This deployment has been tested on an AWS Lightsail instance with 2vCPUs, 2GB RAM, 30GB disk.

 ## 5. Building the Image